CaseyRo/casey.berlin/posts/About those two years of solitary confimenent.md

-# About those two years of solitary confinement
 We’re almost out!
 Corona is behind us!
 New ideas, a blank canvas, a plot to fill!
-Did we really stand still all that time?
-Or did we miss the opportunity to turn this into profit?
+Did we stand still all that time?
+Or did we miss the opportunity to turn this into a profit?

-A personal story unfold, my personal (torn) perspective.
+A personal story unfolds my personal (torn) perspective.

 ## Back to normal?
 Or has normal held us back?
 I know well how I felt in March 2020, 2 years ago.
 Put on pause, uncertain, waiting for things to pass.